-If you want to place items outside your shop or business, you need to apply for a Street furniture permit(DOCX, 1MB).
+If you want to place items outside your shop or business, you need to apply for a Street furniture permit(PDF, 757KB).
 This is to make sure footpaths are kept clear for pedestrians and don’t obstruct traffic or property.

 Street furniture includes:

 - A frame signs